Slow Season Marketing for Freelancers: 10 Mistakes to Avoid

 Closing

 Slow season marketing for freelancers is uncomfortable, but it is also revealing.
-They show you where your systems are thin and where your confidence wobbles.
+Quiet stretches show you where your systems are thin and where your confidence wobbles.
 Most freelancers do not regret being slow.
 They regret reacting instead of responding.
 If you are in a quiet stretch now, the goal is not to fix everything at once.
 Choose one mistake from this list and do the opposite this time.
 That alone can change how the next season feels.

 About Self Employed's Editorial Process